matthewchen94/Medsec/frontend/README.md

 #### ```~/{projectname}/frontend/lib/screens/login.dart```

-This file is designed to realise the following functions:User login, change password, forget user name.
+*This file is designed to realise the following functions:User login, change password, forget user name.
 For the extended functions, we added user verification function and forget password option.

+*We used two screen adaptation solutions to solve the display bugs.
+They are:
+content: SingleChildScrollView() and Extended() Widget which respectively to solve the dialog window and static picture or text display problems.

 #### ```~/{projectname}/frontend/lib/screens/register.dart```